 Click Start editing in the top right.
 The form status changes to In Progress and the form becomes editable.

-Only Collectors assigned to a reporting entity in a reporting package can edit that reporting entity's forms.
+Only collectors assigned to a reporting entity in a reporting package can edit that reporting entity's forms.
 Administrators can edit any form regardless of reporting entity assignments.

-To import data instead of entering it manually, click More actions | Import data and choose from Excel, Consolidation & Financial Planning, or Lucanet.Financial Warehouse.
+Once a form is in In Progress status, collectors can enter data manually or import it from an external source.
+To import data, click More actions | Import data and choose from Excel, Consolidation & Financial Planning, or Lucanet.Financial Warehouse.
 See Importing Data for details.

-To enter data manually:
+ElementHow to enter data

-• Click + Add row to add a new empty row at the bottom of the table.
+Dynamic table• Click + Add row to add a new empty row at the bottom of the table.

-• Right-click an existing row and select Duplicate to add a new row with the same values at the bottom of the table.
+• Right-click an existing row and select Duplicate to add a copy, or Delete to remove it.

 • Click each cell to enter a value.
 Data is saved automatically when you move out of the cell.

-When drill down is configured for a row or column, the cell in the main table is read-only.
-Its value is automatically calculated as the sum of all drill down entries.
-To enter or edit values, click the drill down icon () in the cell.
+When drill-down is configured for a row or column, the cell in the main table is read-only.
+Its value is automatically calculated as the sum of all drill-down entries.
+To enter or edit values, click the drill-down icon in the cell.

-Drill down can be configured at row level or column level, but not both on the same pivot table.
-Each level can have one or two drill down levels.
-The following sections describe what happens when you click the drill down icon, depending on how many levels are configured.
+Drill-down can be configured at row level or column level, but not both on the same pivot table.
+Each level can have one or two drill-down levels.
+The following sections describe what happens when you click the drill-down icon, depending on how many levels are configured.

 A dialog with a table opens, showing one row per dimension element.
 The table contains the following columns: